ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

       with the need for this Board to have the expertise necessary to oversee a small non-profit company.

-    - Focus on the it's limited set of strategic responsibilities as noted in [Section 5.2 of RFC 8711](https://www.rfc-editor.org/rfc/rfc8711.html#name-ietf-llc-board-responsibili) (enumerated here in Requirements 16 - 32).
+    - Focus on the limited set of strategic responsibilities as noted in [Section 5.2 of RFC 8711](https://www.rfc-editor.org/rfc/rfc8711.html#name-ietf-llc-board-responsibili) (enumerated here in Requirements 16 - 32).